After investigating Jan. 6, House GOP sides with Trump and goes after Liz Cheney

 The panel Republicans' 128-page interim report arrives as Trump is preparing his return to the White House and working to staff his administration with officials at the highest levels, including Kash Patel as FBI Director, who appear like-minded in his efforts at retribution.
 Trump also vows to pardon people who were convicted for roles in the riot at the Capitol.

-It revisits long-running Republican arguments that Trump is not to blame for the attack on the Capitol, which led the Department of Justice to prosecute some 1,500 people including the leaders of the militant Oath Keepers and Proud Boys, and indict Trump on four criminal charges, including conspiracy to overturn the election.
+It revisits long-running Republican arguments that Trump is not to blame for the attack on the Capitol.
+The Department of Justice has prosecuted some 1,500 people including the leaders of the militant Oath Keepers and Proud Boys, and indicted Trump on four criminal charges, including conspiracy to overturn the election.
 Special counsel Jack Smith has since abandoned the case against Trump ahead of the inauguration in adherence to Justice Department guidelines that sitting presidents cannot be charged.

 But the new report's conclusion singles out Cheney, the daughter of the former vice president, and herself once a rising conservative star who was kicked out of GOP leadership after her vote to impeach Trump for inciting the insurrection.
 Once she became vice chair of the Jan.
 6 committee, Cheney lost her own reelection to a Trump-backed challenger in Wyoming.
 By fall, Cheney was working to stop Trump from returning to the White House, having campaigned for Vice President Kamala Harris.